Articles in this section

 Step 1: Gather Hardware

-Each packing station will require the following hardware:
+Each packing station requires the following hardware:

-Optionally, you may need this additional hardware:
+Optionally, you may also need:

 Step 2: Configure Packing Station Hardware